papyrs/cdn/README.md

 # Papyrs - CDN

+A CDN for Papyrs.

+## Content

-A CDN for Papyrs that contains libraries loaded as ES modules with script tags.
+- libraries that are loaded as ES modules with script tags
+- fonts

 ## License